Rhetoric and Composition

 I publish on the rhetoric of science, medicine, and disability.
 My current work on comics and medicine expands the notion of rhetoric to include visual rhetorics.

-multilingual writing, comparative rhetoric, Chinese rhetoric, world Englishes
+multilingual writing, comparative rhetoric, world Englishes